 top of page

 Black-headed Antbird (Percnostola rufifrons) are found in shrubby borders, edges, gaps, and second growth in the northern Amazon basin and Guiana Shield.
 Sexes are indistinguishable and female-like early in life, washed brown-gray throughout with buffy-tipped coverts, until the preformative molt (FPF).
 These are the only known Amazonian species that exhibit a limited presupplemental (FPS) also known as the auxiliary preformative molt (FPX).
 Thus, this species' molt pattern is strikingly similar to Northern Cardinal (Cardinalis cardinalis) where the FPS is limited, while the subsequent FPF and definitive prebasic molts (DPB) are complete.
 FPS includes body feathers, and variable numbers of less coverts and med coverts.
-After supplemental plumage (FAS) males are black with white-edging to the wing coverts.
-The profile photo is of an FAS female followed by a series of synchronous age photos of male wings.
+The minimum first cycle formative (M-FCF) males are black with white-edging to the wing coverts.
+The profile photo is of an M-FCF female followed by a series of synchronous age photos of male wings.

 Percnostola rufifrons